Do sugar and dairy affect acne?

 Heavily processed industrial foods, including milk and sugar, are linked to acne.

 Is dairy inflammatory?
 The short answer is yes.
 The majority of the cow's milk in the world are produced using industrial methods.
 This means that cows have to lactate for 10 months of the year.
 They are artificially inseminated and give birth to one calf yearly, because only lactating cows produce milk.
 They are often fed antibiotics and industrially produced meals, and kept in crammed spaces.
 The quality of the milk we drink depends on the quality of all the above factors.

 Grass-fed cows produce higher quality milk and would be considered a better option.
 But all cows pass on some of their growth hormones through the milk.
 With acne linked to so many types of hormones (not just androgens), milk is often an issue with acne sufferers.

 However, not all dairy seem to have the same effect on acne.
 Yogurt for example could be an exception.
-Perhaps the probiotics in yogurts improve the gut microflora and indirectly, the skin.
-Studies are still inconclusive.
-So if cutting dairy completely is a problem, try a yogurt with live probiotics.
+A good quality yogurt can improve the gut microflora and indirectly, the skin.
+Choose plain yogurts with live probiotics (avoid with added flavours).

 Is sugar inflammatory?
 The short answer is yes.
 And there are different types of 'sugar'.
-The grand majority of sugar we consume today is highly refined.
-The refined sugar and the high fructose corn syrup, that make up the bulk of processed food, are inflammatory.
+The grand majority of sugar we consume today is highly refined, which includes simple carbohydrates like white bread or white pasta.
+The refined white sugar and the high fructose corn syrup used in processed food, are inflammatory.

-Why is this a problem for acne?
+Why is sugar a problem for acne?
 Because high GI food can increase the hormones that trigger production of more sebum.
-Also because high GI food leads to higher insulin production and sustained high level of insulin leads to inflammation.
+Also because high GI food leads to higher insulin production, and a sustained high level of insulin can lead to inflammation.